AnishG-git/OS-Project-1/devlog.md

 - I was able to successfully create the encryption program and modify the driver to acknowledge all commands
 - I was trying to print to STDOUT from the encryption process, but nothing was printing to the console even after flushing.
 I realized that I needed to print the encryption process's STDOUT to the driver's STDOUT and that fixed it.

+## [3/22/2025] 5:53 PM (session 3 start)

+- I read the project requirements once more and I realized that for encryption and decryption, the user should be allowed to use words from their history so I plan to add that functionality this sesion.